opensquare-network/paid-qa/README.md

 ## spec

-It implements the OpenSquare QA specification parser.
-Used by `server` and `site` packages.
+It implements several utility functions and classes to help decode/encode [qa-spec](https://github.com/opensquare-network/qa-spec) specification, used by `server` and `site` packages.

 ## ui